wdg3/attentive-neural-algo/README.md

 This repository requires Tensorflow 1.13.1 and NumPy to run.

+We experimented with reinforcement learning approaches and attentive neural processes before settling on a supervised SNAIL approach.
+All the code has been included for context, but the relevant files for the final submission are:

+- framework.py
+- data_utils.py
+- snail.py
+- plotting.py
+- run_framework.sh

 ## Demos

 Run **plotting.py** to see plots of historical performance of the experimental and baseline models compared to the Dow Jones Industrial average and Intel Corporation.